thetubbydoughnut/DogFinder/README.md

 ### Authentication

 Users must log in with their name and email to access the application.
-This creates a session with the API service.
+The application now automatically logs users out after 10 minutes of inactivity.

 ### Dog Search